kamimrcht/webpage/mphf.md

 ## What about k-mer hash… functions?
 LP-MPHF (2022)

 To date, we used general purpose MPHFs in _k_-mer hash functions, as presented in the previous section.
-In October 2022, the joint work of authors from BBHash, BLight, PTHash and SSHash led to the design of a MPHF specialized for _k_-mer sets, called [LP-MPHF](https://arxiv.org/pdf/2210.13097.pdf) ([link to implementation](https://github.com/jermp/lphash)).
+In October 2022, the joint work of authors from BBHash, BLight, PTHash and SSHash led to the design of a **MPHF specialized for _k_-mer sets**, called [LP-MPHF](https://arxiv.org/pdf/2210.13097.pdf) ([link to implementation](https://github.com/jermp/lphash)).

-As we’ve seen, _k_-mer sets from biological sequences have special properties, namely carrying a lot of redundancy through overlapping k-mers.
+"LP" stands for "locality-preserving", a property we've discussed with _super-k-mers_.
+As we’ve seen, _k_-mer sets from biological sequences have special properties, namely carrying a lot of redundancy through overlapping _k_-mers.
 The method draws from this fact to propose a function whose bit/key requirements can be smaller than the lower bound of general MPHFs which work on any entry type.
+But it goes further, if we consider the information we'd like to associate to _k_-mers with such a MPHF. **Consecutive _k_-mers are likely to share same features** (e.g., same abundance value in a dataset, same presence/absence patterns in a collection of genomes).
+By preserving the locality of these _k-mers_, **the LP-MPHF also prepares the ground for efficient compression** of associated information.

 Mainly, it relies on concepts and methods we’ve reviewed: PTHash, _super-k-mers_ and their skewed distribution, partitioning.
-There are two more points to be discussed: dataset fragmentation and properties of k-mers within a _super-k-mer_.
+There are two more points to be discussed: dataset fragmentation and properties of _k_-mers within a _super-k-mer_.

 ### General idea of the LP-MPHF